department

 Completed applications and supporting materials must be post marked or submitted electronically by January 3rd for admission the following September.

-We strongly recommend that you fill out the on-line application available at: https://gradapply.mit.edu/dusp
+We strongly recommend that you fill out the online application available at: https://gradapply.mit.edu/dusp

 Because of the large volume of applications we receive, we can not confirm receipt of official transcripts or test scores.